LaurynasGHub/price_it/README.md

 ## TODO List:

-Setup a backend server and chanel scraper requests trough the server.
+• Setup a backend server and chanel scraper requests trough the server.
 Doing this will remove CORS error that occurs now.
 Move scrapers to backend and not frontend.
+Completed ✅

+• Make result cards for each shop search.
+In results window there should be a stack of resultCard for each shop.
+They should be vertical.

 ## Future planed updates: